stephengold/jme-vehicles/readme.md

 ## How to download and run the MavDemo1 application

+1. Install a 64-bit [Java Development Kit (JDK)][adoptium],
+   version 21 or higher,
-1. Install a 64-bit [Java], if you don't already have one.
+   if you don't already have one.
-   (MavDemo1 no longer supports 32-bit Java.)
 2. Point the `JAVA_HOME` environment variable to your JDK installation:
    (In other words, set it to the path of a directory/folder containing a "bin" that contains a Java executable.
    That path might look something like
-   "C:\Program Files\Eclipse Adoptium\jdk-17.0.3.7-hotspot"
+   "C:\Program Files\Eclipse Adoptium\jdk-21.0.3.7-hotspot"
-   or "/usr/lib/jvm/java-17-openjdk-amd64/" or
+   or "/usr/lib/jvm/java-21-openjdk-amd64/" or
-   "/Library/Java/JavaVirtualMachines/zulu-17.jdk/Contents/Home" .)
+   "/Library/Java/JavaVirtualMachines/zulu-21.jdk/Contents/Home" .)
   + using Bash or Zsh: `export JAVA_HOME="` *path to installation* `"`
   + using [Fish]: `set -g JAVA_HOME "` *path to installation* `"`
   + using Windows Command Prompt: `set JAVA_HOME="` *path to installation* `"`